garfix/richard/docs/2025-remarks.md

+## 2025-05-14

+The way PAM works is described in chapter 13 of Wilensky's thesis.
+Its algorithm has some similarities to Earley's algorithm: it starts with bottom-up reading, then makes top-down predictions.
+Once there are predictions, further reading must match these predictions.

 ## 2025-04-23

 I did some research on the models of Roger Schank's group.
 I picked PAM, by Robert Wilensky, because dealing with plan and goal recognition is hard enought by itself and would be an incredible addition to Richard!
 Also it could provide a more natural way to implement SHRDLU (which also deals with goals and reasons).